 |9 month||$250 – $9,999.99||0.05%||0.05%|

 |5 years||$10,000 +||0.05%||0.05%|

-To give these offers above some context, the current national average for a 12 month CD sits at 0.14% APY and the average yield on a 5 year CD sits at 0.27% according to recent FDIC data.
+To give these offers above some context, the current national average for a 12 month CD sits at 0.46% APY and the average yield on a 5 year CD sits at 0.64% APY according to FDIC data.

-While TD Bank calls these deposit products “promotional” their current yields are anything but.
-If you do decide to open one of these, please remember your money will be locked up for the duration of the deposit’s term.
+If you do decide to open one of these, remember your money will be locked up for the duration of the deposit’s term.
 If you need access to your funds prior to maturity, an early withdrawal penalty will apply.
-If you foresee a chance that you will need these funds prior to maturity, you may want to open a “TD No-Catch CD” which allows for one penalty-free withdrawal per term.
+If you foresee a chance that you will need these funds prior to maturity, you may want to open a No-Catch CD which allows for one penalty-free withdrawal per term.

 Withdrawing funds from your TD Choice Promotional CD prior to maturity will cost you some or all of your interest earned.
 Below is a breakdown of TD Bank’s early withdrawal penalties.

 - For CDs with terms of 7 to 89 days, TD Bank will deduct all accrued interest.

 - For CDs with terms of 90 days to one year, TD will deduct three months’ interest.

 - For CDs with terms between 1 and 2 years, TD will deduct six months’ interest.

 - For CDs with terms between 2 and 3 years, TD will deduct nine months’ interest.